Jackie Dawson: Research

-Scientific community service and leadership
+Community service and leadership

 Dawson is a member of the Global Young Academy, which aims to give "a voice to young scientists around the world."

-Her arctic research practice emphasizes collaboration with Inuit colleagues in communities across Nunavut and beyond.
+Dawson's arctic research practice emphasizes collaboration with Inuit colleagues in communities across Nunavut and beyond.
+She serves as a member of the Council of Canadian Academies' (CCA) Scientific Advisory Committee, and has served as an expert panelist for two of CCA's reports: Commercial Marine Shipping Accidents: Understanding the Risks in Canada (2016), and The Value of Commercial Marine Shipping to Canada (2017).

 In May 2021, the Arctic Corridors Research Project that Dawson leads, with colleagues, Natalie Carter, Natasha Simonee and Shirley Tagalik, received a Governor General's Innovation Award.
 The project "consulted with 14 northern communities — seven in Nunavut — to find out how to best protect culturally significant marine areas in the Arctic as ship traffic increases".